mohamedmahroofa/Task-Management-System-Angular-NET/README.md

 # Task Management System

 A robust Full-Stack Web Application designed to streamline team workflows, task allocation, and project tracking.
-Built using **Angular** for the frontend and **.NET 8 Web API** for the backend.
+Developed as a Capstone Project to demonstrate modern software architecture using **Angular** and **.NET 8**.

-**🔗 Project Status:** Capstone Project (In Development)
+**🔗 Project Status:** Completed (December 2024)

 ## 🚀 Tech Stack